The Carl von Ossietzky University of Oldenburg, Germany, offers

 - support for equal opportunities in science.

-We invite applications for five research positions offered in the first cohort starting in April 2017.
+We invite applications for the five research positions offered in the second cohort starting in January 2018.
 Each application must comprise

-- transcripts of the records summarizing the candidate’s academic performance
+- transcripts of the records summarizing the candidate`s academic performance, and

-as three separate PDF documents and should be emailed to
+as four separate PDF documents and should be emailed to firstname.lastname@example.org by August 27, 2017.